-An ultrasound machine creates images that allow various organs in the body to be examined.
+An ultrasound machine makes images so that organs inside the body can be examined.
 The machine sends out high-frequency sound waves, which reflect off body structures.
-A computer receives these reflected waves and uses them to create a picture.
-Unlike with an x-ray or CT scan, there is no ionizing radiation exposure with this test.
+A computer receives the waves and uses them to create a picture.
+Unlike with an x-ray or CT scan, this test does not use ionizing radiation.

-Preparation for the procedure will depend on the body region being examined.
+Your preparation will depend on the part of the body being examined.

-The reason for the examination will depend on your symptoms.
+The reason for the test will depend on your symptoms.
 An ultrasound test may be used to identify problems involving:

-The significance of abnormal results will depend on the body region being examined and the nature of the problem.
-Consult your health care provider with any questions and concerns.
+The meaning of abnormal results will depend on the part of the body being examined and the problem found.
+Talk to your health care provider about your questions and concerns.

 There are no known risks.
 The test does not use ionizing radiation.